 An orthodontist is a dentist trained to diagnose, prevent, and treat tooth and jaw irregularities.
 They correct existing conditions and are able to identify problems that may arise in the future.
 Orthodontists work with people of all ages, from children to adults.
 Orthodontists are dental specialists trained in the prevention, diagnosis and treatment of dental and facial irregularities.

-Provide a wide range of treatment options to straighten crooked teeth, correct bad bites, and align jaws properly.
+They provide a wide range of treatment options to straighten crooked teeth, correct bad bites, and align jaws properly.
 One of the primary treatment approaches orthodontists use to align and straighten teeth is traditional metal braces.
 Traditional braces are comprised of brackets, wires, and bands that straighten the teeth and tighten continuously for a prescribed period of time.
-Rishi Kothari also offers patients who live or work near Hawthorne NY treatment with light-colored ceramic braces (for patients who don't want their braces to be noticed) and even fun light-colored bands for their younger patients.
+Rishi Kothari also offers patients who live or work near Hawthorne, NY, treatment with light-colored ceramic braces (for patients who don't want their braces to be noticed) and even fun light-colored bands for their younger patients.

-Orthopedic appliances may also be indicated for patients with overbites, underbites, or teeth that are overcrowded or have gaps.
+Orthodontic appliances may also be indicated for patients with overbites, underbites, or overcrowded or hollow teeth.
 Many patients use braces to achieve a perfect smile.
 An orthodontist receives special training to correct misaligned teeth.
-If a dentist refers you to an orthodontist, it follows that your teeth are not quite right.
+If a dentist refers you to an orthodontist, the inference is that your teeth are not quite right.

 It's not important at all.
 You'll likely receive a recommendation for orthodontic appliances or some other method of straightening your teeth.
 The orthodontist is the person who does this work.
-Harman also offers his patients near Midtown, KC treatment with light-colored ceramic braces for patients who don't want their braces to show, and even fun light-colored bands for their younger patients.
+Harman also offers his patients near Midtown, KC, treatment with light-colored ceramic braces for patients who don't want their braces to be noticed, and even fun light-colored bands for their younger patients.